-Ricardo Abel Ayala Ortega, alias “Cabuyo,” is currently a high-value military target in Colombia, leading the ex-FARC Mafia’s 36th Front in the northwestern department of Antioquia.
+Ricardo Abel Ayala Orrego, alias "Cabuyo," was the leader of the ex-FARC Mafia's 36th Front in the northwestern department of Antioquia.

-About 50 armed men allegedly report to Ayala Ortega in the municipalities of Ituango, Valdivia, Campamento and Tarazá in the north of Antioquia.
+About 50 armed men allegedly reported to Ayala Orrego in the municipalities of Ituango, Valdivia, Campamento and Tarazá in the north of Antioquia.
 This region has a high number of coca plantations and illegal mines, as well as being a nerve center for drug routes out of Colombia through the Urabá Gulf and the Colombian Pacific.
+He was killed in an army operation in Barbosa, Antioquia in June 2022.

 Cabuyo joined the FARC’s 36th Front in 2010, becoming a member of what was considered to be the most active front within the Iván Ríos Bloc.